VictorAChang/employee_retention_IBM/README.md

 * promotion_last_5years = If the employee has had a promotion in the last 5 years
 * sales = Unsure, but most likely the role within sales that each employee works in
 * salary = employee salary

+The columns above describe in more detail what each row means or represents.
+Some of the values are not exactly known as the dataset in kaggle did not describe exactly what they are and we do not want to assume incorrectly and make wrong predictions based on those columns.

 <div align="center">